mozilla-services/docs/source/token/apis.rst

     An optional string that can be sent to identity a unique configuration of client-side state.
-It may be up to 32 characters long, and must contain only characters from the urlsafe-base64 alphaebet (i.e. alphanumeric characters, underscore and hyphen) and the period.
+It may be up to 32 characters long, and must contain only characters from the urlsafe-base64 alphabet (i.e. alphanumeric characters, underscore and hyphen) and the period.

     A change in the value of this header will cause the user's node